Team

 Evelyn Wong

-(Rotation) MD-PhD Student | Co-mentor: Ritchie Chen
+MD-PhD Student in Bioengineering | Co-mentors: Ritchie Chen & Zhenan Bao

 Born and raised in East Los Angeles, Evelyn is a first-year in the Stanford Medical Scientist Training Program (MSTP).
 She completed her B.A. from Harvard University with a major in neuroscience and a minor in Spanish literature.
 Evelyn received the Herchel Smith Fellowship for her thesis project with Dr. Edward Boyden at the MIT McGovern Institute, developing a next-generation protein sequencing platform.
 As a Marshall scholar, she earned an MPhil from the Division of Medicine (Neuroscience) at University College London, where she optimized existing neurotechnologies to understand cortical brain function.
 Evelyn aspires to merge her interests in asylee health and neuroengineering to tackle technical and structural barriers to neuropsychiatric health.
 In her free time, she enjoys playing basketball, taking long walks in the redwoods, and spending time with loved ones.